TheMartonfi/scheduler/README.md

 ## Getting Started

+### Click on the title of the app to see a live demo!

 1. Install dependencies using the `npm install` command.
 2. Start the web server using the `npm start` command.
 The app will be served at <http://localhost:8000/>.
 3. Go to <http://localhost:8000/> in your browser.